 Downtown offers many photographic opportunities, from the dazzling lights along the bayfront to the Christmas tree surrounded by holiday gifts at Plaza de la Constitución.
 Visitors and locals in St. Augustine enjoy the lights from dusk until dawn.

-In conjunction with Nights of Lights, the City of St. Augustine offers a free shuttle service from November 19 to December 30, 2022
+In conjunction with Nights of Lights, the City of St. Augustine offers a free shuttle service.

-The city of Orlando has plenty to do for anyone who wants to take advantage of the holiday season, including checking out Give Kids The World’s Night of a Million Lights, visiting Gaylord Palm’s ICE checking out Universal’s Grinchmas.
+The city of Orlando has plenty to do for anyone who wants to take advantage of the holiday season, including checking out Give Kids The World’s Night of a Million Lights, visiting Gaylord Palm’s ICE, and checking out Universal’s Grinchmas.

 Orlando has no shortage of fun during the Christmas holiday season.
 There are lots of beautiful things to see and do in Orlando!